The Rehearsal (TV series): Premise

 The Rehearsal features Nathan Fielder, as a fictionalized version of himself, helping ordinary people rehearse upcoming difficult conversations or life events through the use of sets and actors hired to recreate real situations.
 The situations can be trivial, like confessing to a lie about educational history, or more complex, like raising a child.
 Fielder commissions extravagant sets with every detail recreated, and hires actors to inhabit these sets and practice different dialogue trees with his clients dozens of times to try to prepare them for every variable.
 Information used to train the actors and build the sets is often collected without the subjects' knowledge (this aspect is often played with a comedic effect).

 Production

 The premise for The Rehearsal developed from Fielder's series Nathan for You.
 In preparation for the earlier series, Fielder and his team role-played scenarios to predict how real people might react to his ridiculous suggestions, an exercise that often proved inaccurate.
 Fielder was inspired by the futility of the human impulse to control one's own future, which he found "really funny."

 Some of the humor in The Rehearsal is derived from its extravagant sets.
 In the first episode, Fielder constructs a perfect duplicate of the bar in which the subject's difficult conversation is to take place.
 He also constructs a duplicate of the subject's house to practice their first conversation.

-On August 19, 2022, HBO renewed the series for a second season.
+In the second season, Fielder constructed a large-scale replica of George Bush Intercontinental Airport on a soundstage in California, expanding the show's use of meticulously detailed simulations.
+The production team recreated portions of the airport after being unable to film extensively in restricted areas of the real terminal, opting instead to build a controlled environment that could accommodate repeated rehearsals and filming.
+The replica included airport lounges, restaurants, signage, and staff areas, and functioned as the primary setting for a season-long storyline centered on airline communication and pilot coordination.
+The airport set was later repurposed within the series as "Nathan's Airport", a simulated travel environment for neurodivergent participants, including children with autism, allowing them to rehearse navigating the sensory and social demands of air travel in a controlled setting.
+Airport officials in Houston publicly expressed intrigue at the project, noting the unusual degree of fidelity with which their facility was recreated for the series.

+In regards to a third season, HBO CEO Casey Bloys stated in September 2025: "He's got an idea, I believe.
+He's thinking about something, he's turning something over his head, so when he's ready to do it, we'll do it because I think he is a comic genius."
+By January 2026, Fielder was still developing ideas for a third season.
+In September 2026, Bloys stated, "[Fielder]'s got an idea that he's working on for The Rehearsal."